Institute of International Visual Arts

 Our History

-The Institute of International Visual Arts has progressed through three main iterations – initially established in East London as an arts agency, then into a gallery-based model at Rivington Place, and under the directorship of Melanie Keen iniva focussed on the Stuart Hall Library as the heart of programming. iniva has undergone a scaled transformation fit for purpose as a research-led institution moving its base to Pimlico in 2018. iniva is nestled within an arts ecology between the University of the Arts – Chelsea and the Tate Britain. iniva is also home to the unique world-renowned collection of the Stuart Hall Library which contains over 10,000 books from exhibition catalogues, theory texts, periodicals zines and artist monographs.
+The Institute of International Visual Arts has progressed through three main iterations – initially established in East London as an arts agency, then into a gallery-based model at Rivington Place, and under the directorship of Melanie Keen iniva focused on the Stuart Hall Library as the heart of programming. iniva has undergone a scaled transformation fit for purpose as a research-led institution, moving its base to Pimlico in 2018. iniva is nestled within an arts ecology between the University of the Arts – Chelsea and the Tate Britain. iniva is also home to the unique world-renowned collection of the Stuart Hall Library, which contains over 10,000 books from exhibition catalogues, theory texts, periodicals zines and artist monographs.
 The library is public facing, on the street-level and freely accessible to all who are looking for a space to widen their knowledge and understanding of art history from a globalised perspective.

 In 2020, the new Artistic Director, Sepake Angiama, was appointed to take the organisation forward into a new dynamic era.
 As Director she has continued to strengthen the work of iniva as a small-scale but robust research organisation experimenting with new social forms of artistic research and institutional practice.
 The new direction of the institution expands upon the relevance and significance of the Stuart Hall Library fostering, nurturing and supporting dialogic and collective exchange, to grow social and research practices and engage with creative communities, locally, nationally and internationally.